 Short Answer

-Both the model and the Kalshi market overwhelmingly agree that Netflix is the most likely entity to successfully take over Warner Brothers before July 2027.
+Both the model and the market expect Paramount to successfully take over Warner Brothers before July 2027, with no compelling evidence of mispricing.

 1. Executive Verdict